imagineLife/big-site/content/mongo/performance/Indexes/on-explain.md

+---
+title: Indexes
+slug: mongo/performance/explain-details
+parentDir: mongo/performance
+author: Jake Laursen
+excerpt: Learning the most about query and db performance through an extra command on a query
+tags: db, mongodb, performance, explain
+---

 # Explain

-Its the best qay to understand what is happening when a query is executed.
+Its the best way to understand what is happening when a query is executed.

 - is it using the index that we expected
 - is the index providing a sort